 If you are a home gardener with a small strawberry patch, most of the nutrients your strawberry plants will use need to be put into the soil before you plant them.
 It is always a good idea to incorporate about 3 inches (7 or 8 cm) of well-aged compost into the top 6 inches of the soil in your strawberry bed.
 This compost will both provide nitrogen, phosphorus, and potassium to your strawberry plants and provide a growing medium for the fungi that bring other nutrients and water to strawberry plant roots.
 You can provide your strawberry plants with foliar feedings of higher-nitrogen fertilizers (always diluted according to label directions) before they blossom and seaweed sprays for micronutrients as they begin to set fruit.

 If you have a larger strawberry patch, and you only keep your plants through one harvest (which means you start with strawberry plants in pots and you don’t use bare root strawberry plants), you can consider chemical fertilizers.
-The most important consideration for home growers is not to over fertilize.
+The most important consideration for home growers is not to over-fertilize.
 Strawberry plants need about 75 pounds of nitrogen per acre.
-That is about a pound and a half of nitrogen for a 1000 square foot bed, but chemical fertilizer is not 100% nitrogen.
+That is about a pound and a half of nitrogen for a 1000 square footbed, but chemical fertilizer is not 100% nitrogen.
 It’s more likely to be 15% nitrogen.
 (The label will read 15 and then some other numbers, the first number telling you the percent nitrogen.)
-You need about 1-1/2 pounds divided by 15% or 10 pounds of fertilizer for every 1000 square feet of strawberry patch.
+You need about 1-1/2 pounds divided by 15% or 10 pounds of fertilizer for every 1000 square feet of the strawberry patch.
 Apply nitrogen fertilizer early in the growing season by scattering pellets evenly across your strawberry patch and be sure to water in.

 It’s great to give your non-organic strawberry plants organic foliar feedings for nitrogen boosts as the growing season goes on and trace nutrients for berry production.
 Treat them the same way as you do strawberry plants in your backyard garden.

-We have a whole article on how to fertilize strawberry plants in greenhouse or hydroponic production.
+We have a whole article on how to fertilize strawberry plants in the greenhouse or hydroponic production.
 Consult our article on Changes in Hydroponic Water Additives That Enhance Fruiting and Flavor of Strawberries for the details of how to get superior flavor and size in your greenhouse strawberries with precision nutrients.